GlaistersFarm/glaistersfarm/farmhouse.markdown

 ## Additional Details

+### Wifi

+The farmhouse has wifi.
+However, due to it's remote rural location it is not a high speed connection.

+### Cots and high chairs

-The cottage has a travel cot and two high chairs.
+A travel cot and two high chairs are provided.

+### Parking and bike storage

+Ample parking is provided.

 You have access to the Wood Shed in which you can store any bikes you have brought with you.

+### Electricity, heating and water

+The farmhouse has Electricity and full oil fueled central heating.

+Like many properties in Scotland the farmhouse is supplied by a private water supply.

+### Linen and towels

+Bed linen and towels are included.

 ## Floor Plans